leoneloliver/leoneloliver/README.md

 # Hi, I'm Leo :octocat:

-Front-End Developer :robot:.
+Software Engineer/Front-end Developer based in Toronto.
+I love creating interesting UI/UX and solving complex coding problems.
+I love working within a team or heading off into the unknown and working on personal projects and ideas.

 ## About

-- 💻 I’m currently working ReactJS, NodeJS, Serverless and more...
+- 💻.
+I’m currently working ReactJS, NodeJS, Serverless and more...
-- 📚 I’m currently learning React Native
+- 📚.
+I’m currently learning React Native
-- 👯 I’m looking to collaborate on open source projects.
+- 👯.
+I’m looking to collaborate on open source projects.
 - 💬  Ask me about web performance, js and css tricks.

 ---
 ### Made with 💜 by Leo